jameslnewell/tradie-v4/packages/tradie-template-node-package/README.md

     > You can learn more about writing assertions with Jest [here](https://facebook.github.io/jest/docs/expect.html#content).

-    > Jest also provides [mock functions](https://facebook.github.io/jest/docs/mock-function-api.html#content) and [manual mock functions](https://facebook.github.io/jest/docs/manual-mocks.html) which are very useful.
+    > Jest provides [mock functions](https://facebook.github.io/jest/docs/mock-function-api.html#content) and [manual mock functions](https://facebook.github.io/jest/docs/manual-mocks.html) which are worth learning!

-#### Setting up the test environment
+#### Customising the test environment

 *Occasionally* you'll need to run some code to setup your test environment before running your tests.
-Jest will try running `src/_.test.js` and `test/_.test.js` before running your tests.
+Jest will try running `src/_.test.js` and `test/_.test.js` before it runs your tests.
 You can place any necessary test setup in here.

 e.g.